 This post was written shortly after presenting a Pecha Kucha on the topic of peloton formations at Workplace Trends 2014.
+The 20 slides shown as part of the presentation can be viewed as a PDF file.
+I was required to speak for 20 seconds per slide.
+To meet the time requirements and establish a rhythm of sorts, I recited a poem, which has been adapted into the following text.
 It was subsequently published in Wirearchy: Sketches for the Future of Work in June 2015.

 As I approached my 40s, I rediscovered a love for cycling.
 Physical activity and rides through the Kentish countryside on a new road bike were quickly followed by an interest in professional road racing.
 Hours were spent watching the sport, reading about it in voluminous depth, making my first visits to classic races like Paris–Roubaix and the Tour de France.
 An obsession quickly had established itself.
 Around the same time I developed a growing awareness of different approaches to the world of work, different ideas about how we might organise ourselves, think about leadership and learning, and the relationship between companies, their partners, suppliers and customers.
 At some point the interests began to intertwine.